cassiodeveloper/MARIA/SECURITY.md

 ## Reporting a Security Issue

 We take the security of M.A.R.I.A.
-(Management Application Risk Integrated Analysis) seriously.
+(Managing Application Risk Integrated Analysis) seriously.
 If you discover any security issues or vulnerabilities, please disclose them responsibly by following these steps:

 1. **Privately Notify Us:** Please avoid publicly disclosing the issue until we have had a chance to address it.
 You can contact us directly via email at [cassio@cassiobp.com.br](mailto:cassio@cassiobp.com.br).